HenrikBengtsson/easycatfs/README.md

 ## The problem

+For example, say, the software you run access the same data files under `/shared/data/` over and over.
+If these files are large and live on a network file system, a significant amount of the processing time might be spend on the extra overhead that comes from reading files over the network.
+Also, if the network file system is busy serving many other processes and users at the same time, there is also slow down due to this.

+One approach to address this is to manually copy the files we need to a local temporary folder (`cp -pR /shared/data /tmp/$USER`) and point our software to these locally hosted files.
+If the software accesses the same files multiple times, we will see a performance improvement because we suffer less from the overhead that comes from working directly towards the network file system.
+When done, we must not forget to remove the temporary folder (`rm -rf /tmp/$USER/data`).

-For example, say, the software you run access the same data files under `/shared/data/` repeatedly.
-If these files are large, you could manually copy them to a local temporary folder (`cp -pR /shared/data /tmp/$USER`), run your software, and then remove the temporary folder (`rm /tmp/$USER/data`) when done.
-This stage and unstage approach can be a tedious and unnecessarily expensive process, especially if the software only use a subset of the files in that folder.
+This stage and unstage approach can be a tedious and an unnecessarily expensive process, especially if the software only use a subset of the files in that folder.

 ## The solution